 The ongoing COVID-19 crisis has had an extraordinary impact on almost every aspect of our daily lives.
-As part of the British Academy’s response, nine Fellows working across the humanities and social sciences consider the potential long-term impact of the pandemic from the perspectives of their subjects, ranging from politics and international relations to education and philosophy.
+As part of the British Academy’s Shape the Future programme, nine Fellows working across the humanities and social sciences consider the potential long-term impact of the pandemic from the perspectives of their subjects, ranging from politics and international relations to education and philosophy.

 Onora O’Neill FBA, Professor Emeritus at the University of Cambridge